-- 1) Written comments in books - 2) Verbal feedback and response given to whole class, groups or individual pupils. - 3) Feedback on teachers planning that identifies pupils and interventions.
+- 1) Written comments in books - 2) Verbal feedback and response given to whole class, groups or individual pupils. - 3) Feedback on teachers planning (Feed forward Record Sheets) that identifies pupils and interventions.

 When feedback is specific (in any of the above forms) and provides opportunity for specific response, it enables effective progress to follow.